Introduction to solutions

 By default, the managed property settings assume that any kind of solution component is fully customizable.
 Solution developers are encouraged to enable solution components in their solutions to be customizable.
 However, there are situations where the definition of a solution component must be ”locked down” to avoid potential breaking changes or to make future maintenance of the solution component easier.

-When two or more solutions define solution components differently, Microsoft Dynamics CRM resolves the conflict using two strategies, Merge and Top Wins.
+When two or more solutions define solution components differently, Dynamics 365 Customer Engagement (on-premises) resolve the conflict using two strategies, Merge and Top Wins.
 The following diagram illustrates the differences.

 User interface components (command bar, ribbons, forms, and site map) are merged.
 This means that the solution components are re-calculated from the lowest level to the highest so that the organization’s unmanaged customizations are the last to be applied.